Mathnerd314/stroscot/docs/BuildSystem.rst

 Model
 =====

-To reason about the code we need a pencil-and-paper model of how it works.
+To reason about the behavior we need a pencil-and-paper model of how it works.
 First we have thunk IDs (``tid`` s); these come from the program and are quoted strings "abc".
 For key names we use unquoted strings xyz and for key values integers 123; these are only compared for equality (often they are modification times).
 Then for the traces we use a tabular format to record the reads, writes, and synchronization operations.
 We might have databases from multiple runs available, so there is also a "machine" column, but this is the same for all rows in a single trace so it is omitted.
 An example database based on the example in :cite:`shalBuildSystemRules2009` might be

 .. raw:: html